gangdong/gangdong.github.io/_posts/2023-02-04-Others-chatgpt.markdown

 ---

-ChatGPT is very hot recently, I also registered an account and experienced it myself。😉 <!--more-->
+ChatGPT is very hot recently, I also registered an account and experienced it myself. 😉 <!--more-->

 After registration, I login to ChatGPT's URL and start testing.
 I asked a few random professional questions to see how it answered.
 Here's how it performed.